maplibre/maplibre-native-qt/docs/Building.md

 are recommended.
 For Qt 6 using the `qt-cmake` wrapper instead of plain `cmake` makes building non-desktop platforms easier.

-@note To make sure correct Qt 6 version is used, use the provided toolchain file using `-DCMAKE_TOOLCHAIN_FILE="<path-to-qt>/lib/cmake/Qt6/qt.toolchain.cmake"`
+@note To make sure a correct version of Qt 6 is used, use the provided toolchain file with `-DCMAKE_TOOLCHAIN_FILE="<path-to-qt>/lib/cmake/Qt6/qt.toolchain.cmake"`

 A minimal example command is: